grebett/velocity-wrapper/README.md

 #Definition
 Basic wrapper for velocity (https://github.com/julianshapiro/velocity) by grebett.
-Enables create reusable effects such as:
+It enables you to create reusable effects such as:

 ```javascript
 var effect = {